fbpx

 Companies solve the challenges in their industry by scouring an unrelated industry.
 All they had to do was force their brains to think outside of the current paradigm.
 Let’s see how.

-When looking for ideas to solve a problem, we often confine our creativity within the terms and conditions of our industry.
-To see past that creativity barrier, you have to force yourself to think beyond your own working field and start looking for solutions into other domains.
+When looking for ideas to solve a problem, we often confine our creativity to the terms and conditions of our industry.
+To see past that creativity barrier, you must think beyond your working field and look for solutions in other domains.

-The above examples clearly demonstrate how companies solve even high stake problems like launching large satellites, or preventing surgical infections, using solutions from other unrelated and less significant areas.
+The above examples demonstrate how companies solve even high-stakes problems like launching large satellites or preventing surgical infections, using solutions from other unrelated and less significant areas.
 So the next question is, how do you know how far out of the box will you find the solution to your problems?

-How to use Forced Association to find a solution for your problems?
+How do you use Forced Association to find a solution to your problems?

 The secret is to focus on and understand the core function that you are trying to achieve.
-For example, finding a solution would have been a challenging task if NASA had focused specifically on packing large solar panels in small space.
-They’d have focussed on the packaging or the small space because reducing the size of the panel was out of the question.
+For example, finding a solution would have been challenging if NASA had focused specifically on packing large solar panels in small space.
+They’d have focussed on the packaging or the small space because reducing the panel size was out of the question.

-Instead, their focus was on finding ways they can fold a plain object, the solar panel.
-So that it takes as much less space as possible and unfolds efficiently as well.
+Instead, they focused on finding ways to fold a plain object, the solar panel, so that it takes as much less space as possible and unfolds efficiently as well.
 The answer was combining origami with mathematical algorithms.

-Similarly, to use forced association in your industry you must follow a planned approach.
+Similarly, you must follow a planned approach to use forced association in your industry.
 This can be divided into the following four steps:

 1. Reduce your problem to its core functionality

 The first step requires you to reduce your problem to its core functionality.
-Finding a solution in other industry can become a lot easy if you can simplify the problem in a way that resonates with others as well.
+Finding a solution in another industry can become a lot easier if you can simplify the issue in a way that also resonates with others.

-For example, a semiconductor chips manufacturing company needs to find a way they can prevent their chips from dust damage in labs.
+For example, a semiconductor chips manufacturing company needs to find a way to prevent their chips from dust damage in labs.
 If we reduce this problem to its core, they are searching for ways to make their labs “contamination proof”.

 2. Identify different industries facing similar problems

-Now that you understand your core problem, you need to explore other industries that might be facing similar problems.
-In the above mentioned chip manufacturing company’s case, focus on which industry focuses on making things contamination proof?
+Now that you understand your core problem, you must explore other industries facing similar issues.
+In the above-mentioned chip manufacturing company’s case, focus on which industry focuses on making things contamination-proof?
 Healthcare?
 Chemical?

 Searching on different databases after preparing relevant key strings can be a good start.
-You can explore, research papers, patents, function databases, etc. too.
+You can explore research papers, patents, and function databases, too.

-For solving the problem of dust damage on semiconductor chips, we can find one solution in hospital and pharmaceutical labs.
-Despite the fact that these industries are unrelated to a great extent, they share a common problem – contamination.
+To solve the problem of dust damage on semiconductor chips, we can find one solution in hospitals and pharmaceutical labs.
+Even though these industries are unrelated to a great extent, they share a common problem – contamination.

 Cleanrooms of hospitals use sophisticated methods to keep contamination out of the room.
-Chip manufacturing companies can adopt the same methods to prevent their labs from getting contaminated by dust or unwanted particles.
+Chip manufacturing companies can adopt the same techniques to prevent their labs from getting contaminated by dust or unwanted particles.
 The same goes for the chemical or pharmaceutical industry.
-It’s highly important for these industries to keep their labs contamination proof.
-There must be several ways these industries have already tried and tested different contamination proofing ways before it became a problem for the semiconductor industry.
+These industries need to keep their labs contamination-proof.
+There must be several ways these industries have already tried and tested different contamination-proofing ways before it became a problem for the semiconductor industry.

 But how do we know what worked or didn’t work for them will be the same for the Semiconductor industry?